 optimizationVersionId and runbook executionId.
 Use those ids to confirm the downloaded bundle or Hugging Face push belongs to the accepted optimization run before treating it as production evidence.

 The signed weight URL in FETCH_MODEL.sh expires.
-If the link is stale, rebuild the bundle from the Export tab to get a fresh URL.
+If the link is stale, rebuild the bundle from the Deploy tab to get a fresh URL.

 Deployment modes